dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/dockstore-cli-faq.rst

 Option A: Overwrite $TMPDIR
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can set the $TMPDIR :ref:`dict environment variable` to be under one of the shared volumes that Docker for Mac can access by default.
+B can set the $TMPDIR :ref:`dict environment variable` to be under one of the shared volumes that Docker for Mac can access by default, then relaunch Docker.
 You can do this by doing something similar to the following:
     ::

         export TMPDIR=/tmp/docker_tmp